HQkim/HQkim/README.md

 - Hi, I’m HQ Kim
-- I started programming since 2020
+- I have been studying programming since 2020.
 - I want to provide myself to make amazing services!

 <!---